 Capital Farm Credit is a cooperative, meaning as a borrower you are also a member-owner who shares in our profits.
-Profits are returned to you through our cooperative returns program, and since 2006, Capital Farm Credit's combined cash returned and allocated equities for members is more than \$2.5 billion.
+Profits are returned to you through our cooperative returns program, and since 2006, Capital Farm Credit's combined cash returned and allocated equities for members is more than \$2.9 billion.

-In Spring 2023, we returned \$127.6 million cash to our members based on our 2022 strong financial performance.
-In addition, the association set aside \$142.4 million in allocated equities for future distribution to our members, for a record, \$270 million total.
+In Spring 2025, we returned \$111.5 million cash to our members based on our 2024 strong financial performance.
+In addition, the association set aside \$78.1 million in allocated equities for future distribution to our members, for a \$189.6 million total.

 We have a long tradition of strong earnings, which benefits our members.
 As our earnings are returned through our cooperative returns program, the association lowers the cost of doing business for our members, and in turn helps to strengthen the agricultural economy and rural communities we serve.
-The following Q&A will help explain our cooperative returns program and how it benefits you.
+The following Q&A explains our cooperative returns program and how members benefit.